 On the one hand, In Singapore, Know Your Customer(KYC) and Customer Due Diligence(CDD) regulations are not complicated.
 KYC procedures for MAS have an automatic and non-face-to-face detection structure such as face ID.

 AML Requirements of Singapore

 AML / CTF Regulations vary by business.
 The AML / CTF statement created for insurance companies has different compliance details than the notification created for commercial banking.
-However, although the details change from business to business, these are general AML/CTF obligations, including Get to Know Your Customer Determining money laundering and terrorist financing risks with regular Risk-Based Assessment, To Report any suspicious activity.
-To determine whether the customer is on Politically Exposed Person (PEP) List or not.
+However, although the details change from business to business, these are general AML/CTF obligations, including getting to Know Your Customer Determining money laundering and terrorist financing risks with regular Risk-Based Assessment, To Report any suspicious activity.
+To determine whether the customer is on the Politically Exposed Person (PEP) List or not.

 Sanction Scanner Softwares for New Regulation in Singapore

-According to the new regulations in Singapore payment institutions, companies need to manage KYC and CDD processes properly.
+According to the new regulations in Singapore payment institutions, companies need to properly manage KYC and CDD processes.
 Singapore KYC procedures have a broader and more uncomplicated structure than other countries.
 Therefore, companies' security measures while implementing procedures will help protect them from money laundering and the risk of financial crime.
 Companies quickly implement KYC compliance procedures with the PEP and Adverse Media Screening provided by the Sanction Scanner.